-Reclaiming the Middlebrow: Women, stories and the hierarchy of culture in France since the Belle Époque (Liverpool University Press, 2018).
+Middlebrow Matters: Women's reading and the literary canon in France since the Belle Époque (Liverpool University Press, 2018).
 Winner of the 2018 MLA Aldo & Jeanne Scaglione Prize, 2019.

 100 years of European Cinema: Entertaining Ideologies (Manchester University Press, 2000), with Alison Smith.

 A ‘Belle Epoque’?
 Women in French Society and Culture 1890-1914 (Berghahn, 2005), with Carrie Tarr.

 Stardom in Postwar France (Berghahn 2007), with John Gaffney.

 Women, Genre and Circumstance: essays in memory of Elizabeth Fallaize, with Margaret Atack, Diana Knight, Judith Still (Legenda, 2012).

 Imagining the Popular: highbrow, lowbrow and middlebrow in contemporary French culture (Manchester University Press 2013), with David Looseley.

 Finding the Plot - Storytelling in popular fictions, with David Platten, Loic Artiaga, Jacques Migozzi (Cambridge Scholars publications, 2013).